gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-16-see-the-sky-thoru-yamamoto-christmas-story-for-playdate.md

 >
 > I've often wondered how the dimensions of a sprite sheet grid affect the file size when saved as a compressed format such as PNG.
 The extreme examples in this case would be having a tall grid of 1×504 or a wide grid of 504×1, and in between we have some exact multiples.
 I generated one sprite sheet for each grid size and here found that for this set of images a grid of 42×12 resulted in the smallest image file size a saving of a further 4% or so.
 The savings are similar when converted to the Playdate pdt image format.

 And that's it.
 The final size of this new version is smaller than the original, mostly due to the image optimisation.
-I could make it even smaller by exporting all the final crops of the screen images, create a new image table of those and then displaying those with zero offset.
-But I decided to not go there.
+I could make it even smaller by exporting all the final crops of the screen images, create a new image table of those, displaying them with zero offset.
+But I decided to not go there!

 ## The result